jojkaart/ComfyUI-sampler-lcm-alternative/README.md

 The default settings should work fine.
 I recommend using at least 6 steps to allow for 2 full cycles, that said, this sampler seems to really benefit from extra steps.

+**I also higly recommend using the `RescaleCFG` node when using LCM Lora.
+With that, you can bump CFG up to 3.0 and sometimes even higher, which really helps quality and the effectiveness of negative prompt.**

 Here's an example workflow for how to use SamplerLCMCycle:
 ![SampleLCMCycle example](SamplerLCMCycle-example.png)